-When our ISP is down or we are traveling with intermittent connectivity.
-It’s always good to keep a copy of the website page that we want to refer to or read offline for easy access.
+When our ISP is down or traveling with intermittent connectivity, keeping a copy of the website page we want to refer to or read offline for easy access is always recommended.

-The offline files or webpage give the flexibility of working without the internet and also the ability to share the files with other devices.
+The offline files or webpages give the flexibility of working without the internet and the ability to share the files with other devices.

-All you need is to save the webpage in your local drive and Edge will automatically download and create folder structure with all files and images needed.
+All you need to do is save the webpage to your local drive, and Edge will automatically download and create a folder structure with all files and images needed.

-- Click on for more options and menu.
+- Click on More for the options menu.

 - Hover on the More Tools menu from the options.

 - Select the Save Page As… option from the list.